brunojppb/brunojppb.github.io/_posts/2023-10-22-ask-like-your-career-depends-on-it.md

 the job ad.

 So my search for an internship immediately became super hard.
-My American friends were getting to job interviews left and right, while I was only getting rejections.
+My American friends were getting job interviews left and right, while I was only getting rejections.
 I thought "That is it, I'm going back to Brazil without some international experience.
 But that is fine, I got really far, this is already good enough".

-I once again had that defeating feeling.
-I Felt I've not tried to ask around hard enough.
+I was once again at the state of feeling defeated.
+I felt I've not tried hard enough to get an internship.
 So I started reaching out to other foreign colleagues that got internships in the past.
 Until one of them gave me a hint about a jet research lab that took him in the past summer.
 I looked it up and to my surprise, this was a Brazilian company (Embraer), with a research facility in the same town I was based at.

 Looking at their website and LinkedIn page, I couldn't find any available opportunity.
 So I started checking the folks that work there.
 I managed to find